OPY-bbt/vue-component-ruler/README.md

 ## Basic Usage

 #### props range [Array]
-set the range of ruler
+set the range of ruler, for example: [0, 300]

 #### props onchange [Function]
 will be triggered when value change